realA10001986/Dash-Gauges/DIY/README.md

 - R1, R2: Resistors for center gauge.
 Depend on gauge and supply voltage; for H&P 631-14672 470R, 8k2
 - R3, R4: Resistors for left gauge.
 Depend on gauge and supply voltage; for H&P 631-14672 470R, 8k2
 - R5, R6: Resistors for Roentgens gauge.
 Depend on gauge and supply voltage; for Simpson 49L VU meter total 3k6 (3k3+330R, for instance)
-- R7, R8: Resistors for LEDs of left and center gauge.
+- R7, R8: Resistors for backlight LEDs of left and center gauge.
 Voltage is 5V, depends on LED type and desired brightness (eg 150R)
 - R11: Resistor for Roentgens backlight.
 If using lamps, just bridge.
 Voltage is 5V.

 Connectors on the Switch Board: